aluis-rcastro/AI2_ANDROID_SSH_CLIENT_EXTENSION/README.md

 Android client SSH extension for MIT Application Inventor 2

 This is an AI2 extension made in Java for Android, compiled with the Apache ANT builder.
 It allows issuing Linux Bash/Shell commands to a remote SSH server, prefereably done in short execution, once the runnable thread runs under the AssyncTask, otherwise the whole application will become unresponsive to user interactions.

+The code may be also useful for users of the AppyBuilder community; note however that although being intrinsically compatible, it were not tested on this development platform.

 Bellow, a snapshot of the Component collection: